Toggle: English / Spanish

 In mild cases, the only symptom may be a mild tingling or burning at the site of the sting.

 In severe cases, symptoms in different parts of the body may include:

 - Difficulty breathing

 - No breathing

 - Spasm of the larynx (voice box)

-Most stings from North American scorpions do not require treatment.
-Children 6 years and younger are more like to have harmful effects from poisonous types.
+Most stings from North American scorpions do not need treatment.
+Children 6 years and younger are more likely to have harmful effects from poisonous types of scorpions.

 Before Calling Emergency

 Have this information ready:

 The National Poison Control Center(1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.